arundo/adtk/docs/userguide.rst

 Seasonality
 ```````````
 A seasonal pattern exists when a time series is influenced by seasonal factors (e.g. the hour of the day, the day of the week, the month of the year).
-Detector :py:mod:`adtk.detector.SeasonalAD` uses transformer :py:mod:`adtk.transformer.NaiveSeasonalDecomposition` or :py:mod:`adtk.transformer.STLDecomposition` to remove the seasonal pattern from the original time series, and highlight time period when the time series does not follow the seasonal pattern normally by examing the residual series.
+Detector :py:mod:`adtk.detector.SeasonalAD` uses transformer :py:mod:`adtk.transformer.ClassicSeasonalDecomposition` to remove the seasonal pattern from the original time series, and highlight time period when the time series does not follow the seasonal pattern normally by examing the residual series.

 .. figure:: images/seasonal.png
     :width: 600px